-15 highlights from the Buckingham Palace tour
+Summer Buckingham Palace tours going on now

 All visitors receive the free audio guide, available in English, French, German, Spanish, Italian, Brazilian Portuguese, Japanese, Russian and Mandarin.

-There's also a family audio guide (available in English only) with an activity trail suitable for children between seven and 11 years old.
+There's also a family audio guide (available in English only) with an activity trail.

 3. The chandeliers